 Some cats beg for food but don’t give into them.
 This behavior could be a sign that your cat has a health condition.

-Pets can feel upset and anxiety, like humans, do—so sometimes, they’ll want to have some time alone.
+Pets can feel upset and anxious, like humans, do—so sometimes, they’ll want to have some time alone.
 This can result in your cat disappearing underneath the bed or car, in a way to hideaway.

 Have there been any changes to the household or area that could cause your cat to become stressed?
 For example, loud noises and a busy home might make them feel scared and want to escape.